marmelab/checkoid/Readme.md

 ### The Validator object

 All exported value in checkoid are either Validator or function that returns a Validator.
-The validator object possess the following methods
+The validator object possess the following methods.

 #### check
-Take a value and either returns undefined if it pass the validation or an array of object describing the issues otherwise.
+Takes a value and either returns undefined if it pass the validation or an array of object describing the issues otherwise.
 The array contains an object for each validation function that returned an issue.

 If the validator is async, the result will get wrapped inside a promise